huggingface/ratchet/ARCHITECTURE.md

 6. Custom - user provided custom operation.

 Whats the minimal set of operations required to express all DL models?
 Unsure but this is a decent start.

+#### Reindex
+Reindex is a family of operations that can all be modelled as `reindex(I, SO, f) → O`, where I is the input, SO is the shape of the output, and f is the function that maps the output index to the input index.
+We dispatch |So| threads.

+Inside the Reindex family you have:
+1. Permute: rearranges elements, 1:1 mapping between input & output indices.
+2. Slice: slices a tensor, 1:<=1 mapping between input & output indices.
+3. Broadcast: broadcasts a tensor, 1:>=1 mapping between input & output indices.